SAP/luigi/docs/navigation-parameters-reference.md

 - **nodeAccessibilityResolver** allows you to define a permission checker function that gets executed on every node.
 If it returns `false`, Luigi removes the node and its children from the navigation structure.
 - **nodeAccessibilityResolver** receives all values defined in the node configuration.
 See [angular basicConfiguration.js](../core/examples/luigi-sample-angular/src/assets/basicConfiguration.js) for the **constraints** example.
 - **defaults.isolateView** renders all views in new frames.
 This setting overrides the same-domain frame reuse.
 The **defaults.isolateView** is disabled by default, and you can overwrite it using the **isolateView** value on a single node level.
+- **preloadViewGroups**(bool) allows to deactivate preloading of [view groups](navigation-configuration.md#view-groups) iframes, which is enabled by default.
+- **viewGroupsSettings** is an object, containing key-object pairs, where the key is the view group name as specified in the node parameters, and the object contains key-value pairs where the key is the feature name and the value the actual setting.
+The following options are supported:
+  - **preloadUrl**(string): needs to be an absolute url for a node from the view group.
+The preloadUrl is also required for view group caching in case you need a view group iframe to be refreshed whenever you navigate back to it.

 ## Node parameters